maingiNatasha/Procurement-and-Inventory-Mobile-App./README.md

 Information is stored in a MySql database.
 For the purpose of this project I used Xampp server to establish a connection to php myadmin.
 The frontend was connected to the backend using REST APIs written in Php and MySQL.
+For the Php code, visit the App-APIs repository.

 This project contains two modules based on the end-users; Farmers and Farm Input Suppliers.